near/threshold-signatures/README.md

 * Our ECDSA signing scheme outsources the message hash to the function caller (i.e. expects a hashed message as input and does not internally hash the input).
-However, our EdDSA implementation does not outsource the message hashing instead internally performs the message hash.
+However, our EdDSA implementation does not outsource the message hashing.
+Instead, it internally performs the message hash.
 This distinction is an artifact of the multiple different verifiers implemented in the wild where some might perform a "double hashing" and others not.
 (See
   \[[PoeRas24](https://link.springer.com/chapter/10.1007/978-3-031-57718-5_10)\]
   for an in-depth security study of ECDSA with outsourced hashing).